Pooja-Bhadra/ML-Training-DW/Deep Learning/README.md

 # Deep Learning

-## Deploying Models using Neural Networks
+## Welcome to the PyTorch Deep Learning Models and Operations repository

-- Perfomed basic mathematical operations using PyTorch module.
+- Perfomed basic mathematical operations using PyTorch module, gaining a solid foundation in tensor operations and numerical computations.
-- Implemented Linear Regression Model and Logistic Regression from scratch using NeuralNet in PyTorch module.
+- Implemented Linear Regression Model and Logistic Regression from scratch using PyTorch's NeuralNet capabilities.
+This hands-on approach helped in understanding the inner workings of these fundamental models.
-- The datasets for this exercise has been obtained from Kaggle.
+- Designed and Implemented Convolution Neural Network (CNN) model to detect Brain Tumor using images.
+Did this using PyTorch module.
+This project demonstrates how to solve real-world problems in medical image analysis.
+- Applied Simple Recurrent Neural Network (RNN), Gated Recurring Units(GRU) and Long Short Term Memory(LSTM) Models to MNIST Dataset.